gwu-libraries/sfm-ui/docs/quickstart.rst

 ===================

 This quick start guide describes how you can start using Social Feed Manager to select, harvest, explore, export, process and analyze social media data.
-This covers just the basics;
+This covers just the basics of using the software;
-more detail can be found in the :ref:`technical-documentation`.
+technical information about installing and administering SFM can be found in the :ref:`technical-documentation`.

 ------------------------------
 Prerequisites
 ------------------------------

+SFM in operation
+^^^^^^^^^^^^^^^^
+This quick start guide assumes SFM is already set up and running.
+For details about installing and administering SFM, see :ref:'technical-documentation'.

 An SFM account
 ^^^^^^^^^^^^^^
-You can sign up for an account by clicking the *Sign Up* link.
+You can sign up for an account by clicking the *Sign Up* link from within SFM.

 If you'd like to set up shared collecting at your institution, you'll need to have your systems administrator set up groups in SFM.